jaantollander/masters-thesis/content/40_results.md

 ## Counters and rates
 <!-- TODO: demonstrates the fine-grained nature of data -->
 Figures \ref{fig:job-rate-1}, \ref{fig:job-rate-2}, and \ref{fig:job-rate-3} show different patterns of counter values and rates for write operations for different jobs during a 24-hour period of 2022-10-27.
-They demonstrate the values of the counter collected from the statistics, rates computed from the counters, and entry resets, discussed in Section \ref{monitoring-and-analysis}.
+They demonstrate the collected fine-grained statistics in the form of counters and rates computed from the counters, and entry resets, discussed in Section \ref{monitoring-and-analysis}.
 The x-axis displays time, and the y-axis displays the accumulated amount of operations for counters and the operations per second for the rate.
 Each line displays a *connection* from one Lustre client to one Lustre Target.
 All figures display a single node job; thus, each connection shows write operations from the same to a different OST.